 At the central level, legislative power resides with the National Assembly which approves the State Budget.
 On the executive side, the Prime Minister is the head of the government and he and the rest of the government are appointed by the National Assembly.
 The Communist Party operates in parallel to the government structure at all levels of government.
-At each lower level of government there is an elected assembly, the People's Council, and an executive authority, the People's Committee, which is appointed by the People's Council.
+At each lower level of government there is an elected assembly, the People's Council, and an executive authority, the People's Council.
 This system of local governance is constrained by serious challenges in the delivery of services, in financial management and in achieving a greater degree of transparency and accountability.